ATAccessGroup/Scripting-Recipes-for-AT/Autohotkey/MusicSwitcher/README.md

 ###Caveats:###

 - It will stop any previous use of F keys whilst running.
 Just right click on the taskbar icon to exit the application.
-- If WMP or iTunes is already playing when you make the first switch hit, or you manually hit press/play after the first hit is made then you may find everything gets reversed! (i.e. Play becomes Stop!).
+- If WMP/iTunes/VLC is already playing when you make the first switch hit, or you manually hit press/play after the first hit is made then you may find everything gets reversed! (i.e. Play becomes Stop!).
+- Your switch driver software may already have a command set for W

 ###The full shortcuts are:###